OKaluzny/springboot-rest-api-angularjs-https/README.md

 * Hibernate (as JPA implementation)
 * Spring Security (as basic authentication).

-### This is what our REST API does:
+### This is what my REST API does:

-* POST request to `/api/v1/objects/` with a user object as JSON creates a new user;
+* POST request to `/api/v1/objects/` with a "object" object as JSON creates a new "object";
-* GET request to `/api/v1/objects/` returns a list of users;
+* GET request to `/api/v1/objects/` returns a list of "objects";
-* GET request to `/api/v1/objects/1` returns the user with ID 1;
+* GET request to `/api/v1/objects/1` returns the "object" with ID 1;
-* PUT request to `/api/v1/objects/3` with a user object as JSON updates the user with ID 3;
+* PUT request to `/api/v1/objects/3` with a "object" object as JSON updates the "object" with ID 3;
-* DELETE request to `/api/v1/objects/4` deletes the user with ID 4;
+* DELETE request to `/api/v1/objects/4` deletes the "object" with ID 4;
-* DELETE request to `/api/v1/objects/` deletes all the users.
+* DELETE request to `/api/v1/objects/` deletes all the "objects".

 #####To run this application use: